 With 20 years of experience in writing, branding, design and digital communications management, Jeff Guin empowers cultural heritage advocates with the skills and strategic perspective they need to connect online audiences to their historic legacy.

 Since 2006, he has coached individuals and organizations in adopting social media technologies to create and grow vibrant communities online that promote heritage resources.
-Part of this effort involved developing an independent heritage media website called Voices of the Past, which was chosen by Alltop.com as a “Best of the Best” blog in the social media category.
+Part of this effort involved developing an independent heritage media website called Voices of the Past, which is featured by Alltop.com as a “Best of the Best” blog in the social media category.

 Jeff’s passion for heritage preservation emerged as he grew up among the historic homes and sites of Natchitoches, La., the oldest town in the Louisiana Purchase.
 After receiving his bachelor’s in journalism, he managed regional communications for Willamette Industries, a Fortune 500 forest products corporation.
 His experience there included facilitating strategies to promote and protect special sites of cultural and environmental value.